hyperspy/hyperspy/doc/user_guide/cluster.rst

 Nomenclature
 ------------

-Taking the example of a 1D Signal of dimensions `(20, 10|4)` containing the dataset, we say there are 200 *samples*.
+Taking the example of a 1D Signal of dimensions ``(20, 10|4)`` containing the dataset, we say there are 200 *samples*.
 The four measured parameters are the *features*.
-If we choose to search for 3 clusters within this dataset, we derive two main values: the `labels`, of dimensions `(20, 10|3)` (each sample is assigned a label to each cluster), and the `centers`, of dimensions `(3, 4)` (each centre has a coordinate in each feature).
+If we choose to search for 3 clusters within this dataset, we derive three main values:

-If you take all features within a given cluster and average them this average set of features is the center of that cluster.
+1. The `labels`, of dimensions ``(3| 20, 10)``.
+Each navigation position is
+   assigned to a cluster.
+The `labels` of each cluster are boolean arrays that mark the data that has been assigned to the cluster with `True`.
+2. The `cluster_distances`, of dimensions ``(3| 20, 10)``, which are the
+   distances of all the data points to the centroid of each cluster.
+3. The "*cluster signals*", which are signals that are representative of their clusters.
+In HyperSpy two are computer:
+   `cluster_sum_signals` and `cluster_centroid_signals`,
+   of dimensions ``(3| 4)``, which are the sum of all the cluster signals that belong to each cluster or the signal closest to each cluster centroid respectively.

 Clustering functions HyperSpy